FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task1_1_Introduction_to_Kubernetes_Security.md

 ### Q&A

-does cFOS require run with priviledged: true ?
+- Does cFOS require run with priviledged: true ?